deuteros76/meteo-home/README.md

 ![](pics/meteo-home-kicad.png)

 ### Hardware components
-- Wemos D1 Mini Lite (the board is designed to use that microcontroller)
+- Wemos D1 Mini Lite (the board is designed to use this microcontroller)
 - One or more sensors (DHT22, BMPP180, SGP-30)
 - Wires, tools...